joeylamcy/Python_tutorial/Exercise.md

    SD(Pdiff)   =   long term standard deviation of Pdiff for the month in question.

+   Also note that means and standard deviations calculated over the period 1933 to 1992 inclusive.

 1. Implication of SOI

    Briefly explain how the sea level pressure anomaly under a positive SOI perturb the Walker circulation and the "cold tongue".
 Does a persistently positive SOI represent an El Niño or La Niña episode?